Michal-Szczepaniak/TinyWatchy/docs/Adding_watchface.md

 To add your watchface you need to:

 - Add it in `Screen.cpp` by adding `_faces.emplace_back(std::make_unique<YourFace>(display));` in the constructor.
 Add it at the end of the list.
-- Add it in `AboutOption.cpp` in line 66, 89 and 108.
-For now there's no better system but will be added once there are more watchfaces.

-You should be able to head to About option on the watch and select your watchface in the submenu.
+You should be able to head to Settings option on the watch and select your watchface in the submenu.